romansorin/java-email-displayer/README.md

 ## Getting Started

 For simply running the application, no changes are required.
 Credentials are specified as:
-Username: your_email OR your_email@gmail.com (application takes care of domain appending)
+#### Username: your_email OR your_email@gmail.com (application takes care of domain appending).
-Password: IMPORTANT!
+#### Password: IMPORTANT!
 Use an APPLICATION password generated inside of your Google account for the password.
 If you are unaware of how to generate this password/key, please visit https://myaccount.google.com/apppasswords.

 ### Prerequisites